 The Board's purpose is to provides guidance on the School's strategic direction, discuss new trends in business education, future market positioning of the School, and commercial and funding opportunities.
-It also acts as sounding board for any specific proposals the School is considering, and reviews the impact of recent changes.
+It also acts as a sounding board for any specific proposals that the School is considering, and reviews the impact of recent changes.

 Changes in the board membership are important to bring new insights and experiences to discussions of the School’s challenges and opportunities in the dynamic global economic environment.

 Please contact the Pro Vice-Chancellor - Management if you would like more information about the Business Advisory Board.

 Current board members

 Chair of board - Hon Steven Joyce - Joyce Advisory Limited